WRTeam-in/eDemand-Doc/docs/app-setup/mapKey.md

 ```swift
 ios/Runner/AppDelegate.swift
 ```
-3️⃣ Inside AppDelegate.swift, import Google Maps at the top:
+3️⃣ In `AppDelegate.swift`, ensure that `GoogleMaps` is imported at the top of the file, but only if it's not already present

 ```swift
 import GoogleMaps